2010 Guamanian gubernatorial election

 The 2010 Guam gubernatorial election was held on November 2, 2010.
-Republican Governor Felix P. Camacho was term-limited in 2010 and ineligible to run for re-election.
+Incumbent Republican Governor Felix P. Camacho was term-limited and has ineligible for running for a third-consecutive term.
 In January 2009, the website D.C.'s Political Report predicted that the Republican Party would retain the governorship.
 Republican Eddie Calvo won the election.

-The Democratic and Republican primary elections were held on September 4, 2010.
+The primaries were held on September 4, 2010.

 Democratic primary

-Governor/Lt.
-Governor

 This is the first gubernatorial election in 40 years in which there was no contested Democratic primary election.